AvolitesLtd/TitanManual/docs/timelines/timeline-options.md

 If the timecode you are using has a large offset or you have been given cue timings that don't match up with the timecode source, you can set an offset to make the cues match up instead of having to change all the timings.
-You can also enter small offsets if the lighting cues are not quite synchronised properly.
+You can also enter small offsets of a few frames if the lighting cues are not quite synchronised properly.

 1. In the Edit Times menu press \[Set Offset\].